 All transfers of shares on the PSE shall be effected by means of a book-entry system.
 Under the book-entry system of trading and settlement, a registered shareholder shall transfer legal title over the shares to a nominee, but retains beneficial ownership over the shares.
 The transfer of legal title is done by surrendering the stock certificate representing the shares to participants of the PDTC System (i.e., brokers and custodian banks) that, in turn, lodge the same with the PCD Nominee Corporation, a corporation wholly-owned by the PDTC (the "PCD Nominee").
 A shareholder may request upliftment of the shares from the PDTC, in which case a stock certificate will be issued to the shareholder and the shares registered in the shareholder's name in the books of the Company.
-See "The Philippine Stock Market."
+See "The Philippine Stock Market" on page 181 of this Prospectus.

 Philippine law does not require transfers of the Common Shares to be effected on the PSE, but any off-exchange transfers will subject the transferor to a capital gains tax that may be significantly greater than the share transfer tax applicable to transfers effected on the PSE.
-See "Philippine Taxation."
+See "Philippine Taxation" on page 187 of this Prospectus.
 All transfers of shares on the PSE must be effected through a licensed stockbroker in the Philippines.